thi-ng/genart-api/README.md

 Over the past years, generative/computational art has experienced a surge in popularity because of the availability of online art platforms for publishing these works.
-The number of these platforms keeps on mushrooming, each one defining their own ad hoc solutions to deal with common aspects (e.g. handling of parameters to customize pieces/variations, generating previews, etc.).
-Often, this means artists have to either already decide on which platform to publish a new piece before they work on it and/or spend a considerable amount of time reworking key aspects (like parameter, resolution or time handling) when repurposing a piece for a different use (e.g. creating hires print versions, high-quality video assets, or displaying the piece in a gallery with different configurations or requirements).
+The number of these platforms keeps on mushrooming, each one defining their own ad hoc solutions to deal with common aspects (e.g. [handling of parameters](#parameters) to customize pieces/variations, generating previews, etc.).
+Often, this means artists have to either already decide on which platform to publish a new piece before they work on it and/or spend a considerable amount of time reworking key aspects (like parameter, [screen resolution](#screen-configuration) or [time handling](#time-providers)) when repurposing a piece for a different use (e.g. creating hires print versions, high-quality video assets, or displaying the piece in a gallery with different configurations or requirements).
 Since online platforms/startups usually only